onsi/gomega/docs/index.md

 ### Testing type `struct`

-`gstruct` provides the `FieldsMatcher` through the `MatchAllFields` and `MatchFields` functions for applying a separate matcher to each field of a struct:
+`gstruct` provides the `FieldsMatcher` through the `MatchAllFields` and `MatchFields` functions for applying a separate matcher to each field of a struct.

+To match a subset or superset of a struct, you should use the `MatchFields` function with the `IgnoreExtras`, `IgnoreUnexportedExtras` and `IgnoreMissing` options.
+The options can be combined with the binary or, for instance : `IgnoreMissing|IgnoreExtras`.

+#### Match all fields

+`MatchAllFields` requires that every field is matched, and each matcher is mapped to a field.
+This is useful for test maintainability, as it ensures that all fields are tested, and will fail in the future if you add or remove a field and forget to update the test, e.g.

 ```go
 actual := struct{